THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 The weather in Neaifu has been pretty tricky.
-There was allow pressure system crowding out a high pressure system, causing persistent, dribbling rain and high winds.
+There was allow pressure system crowding out a high-pressure system, causing persistent, dribbling rain and high winds.
 We had to delay painting the sail drive due to rain.
-Due to the clouds, our solar panels couldn’t keep up with the fridge and freezer, so we had to shut everything off.
-Once the system passed though, the yard is in the lee of Mount Talau and it was dead calm and HOT.
+Due to the clouds, our solar panels couldn’t keep up with the fridge and freezer.
+We had to shut everything off.
+Once the system passed through, the yard is in the lee of Mount Talau and it was dead calm and HOT.

 Now we’ve been pretty productive.
 There are still a few things to do around town, but our hope is to launch Tuesday and leave for the Ha’apai group in a few days.